 4.1 Peer Educators Roundtable (205)

-Liz DiLoreto – Babson College
+Liz DiLoreto – Assumption College

 In gathering fellow peer educators, we will be able to delve into struggles and successes we have been facing on our campuses.
 This space will also provide the opportunity to network with regional schools and members of the larger BACCHUS network, specifically in the role of the Student Advisory Committee.